-"17.
-Initiation of Forensic audit: In case of initiation of forensic audit, (by whatever name called), the following disclosures shall be made to the stock exchanges by listed entities:

-b) Final forensic audit report (other than for forensic audit initiated by regulatory / enforcement agencies) on receipt by the listed entity along with comments of the management, if any."

-- 1. Whether forensic audits initiated by the listed entity are to be disclosed under subclause 17? - Ans.
-The fact of initiation of any forensic audit, (or an audit by whatever name called), by the management of listed entity, lenders, regulatory / enforcement agencies for the purpose mentioned at point 1 above, are required to be disclosed.

-2. Whether sub-clause 17 applies to ongoing audits?
+- "17.
+Initiation of Forensic audit: In case of initiation of forensic audit, (by whatever name called), the following disclosures shall be made to the stock exchanges by listed entities: - a) The fact of initiation of forensic audit along-with name of entity initiating the audit and reasons for the same, if available: - b) Final forensic audit report (other than for forensic audit initiated by regulatory / enforcement agencies) on receipt by the listed entity along with comments of the management, if any." - 1.
+Whether forensic audits initiated by the listed entity are to be disclosed under subclause 17? - Ans.
+The fact of initiation of any forensic audit, (or an audit by whatever name called), by the management of listed entity, lenders, regulatory / enforcement agencies for the purpose mentioned at point 1 above, are required to be disclosed. - 2.
+Whether sub-clause 17 applies to ongoing audits? - Ans.

-Ans.
 The law has prospective effect.
-Hence, it applies to all audits which are initiated and/or audit reports which are finalized after October 8, 2020.

-3. What details may be expunded from the disclosure of the final forensic audit report?
+Hence, it applies to all audits which are initiated and/or audit reports which are finalized after October 8, 2020. - 3.
+What details may be expunged from the disclosure of the final forensic audit report? - Ans.

-Ans.
 In the disclosure of the final forensic audit report, any personally identifiable information including names of individuals and commercially sensitive information, if any, may be expunged.